Exact Detection Thresholds and Minimax Optimality of Chatterjee's Correlation Coefficient: Critical detection boundary of for independence testing

-This section is broadly divided into two parts: \begin{itemize} \item[(a)] In~\cref{sec:asnorm}, we show that under a wide class of bivariate distributions satisfying~\eqref{eq:nonreg}, $\xi_n$, appropriately centered by its mean and scaled by its standard deviation, converges to a standard normal distribution.
-We then provide a precise characterization of the limiting bias and standard deviation of $\xi_n$.
-Moreover all our results yield come with explicit sample guarantees. \item[(b)] In~\cref{sec:aspow}, we use the findings from~\cref{sec:asnorm} to obtain the detection threshold and asymptotic power of the test $\pha$ as described in~\eqref{eq:asymtest}. \end{itemize}
+In this section, we first show that under a wide class of bivariate distributions satisfying~\eqref{eq:nonreg}, $\xi_n$, appropriately centered by its mean and scaled by its standard deviation, converges to a standard normal distribution.
+We provide a precise characterization of the limiting bias and standard deviation of $\xi_n$.
+We then use these findings to obtain the detection threshold and asymptotic power of the test $\pha$ as described in~\eqref{eq:asymtest}.